Roblox/creator-docs/content/en-us/education/battle-royale-series/coding-the-game-loop.md

 At this point, if you're not spawning as intended, try one of the following below.

-- `task.wait()` should be inside the repeat loop.
+- `Library.task.wait()` should be inside the repeat loop.
 Without the wait, the script will run too many times in a second, overloading Roblox Studio and causing an error.
 - In the Game Settings module, the variable `intermissionDuration` should be greater than 1.
 If lower, the script can repeat too often, causing slow down issues.

 ### Ending the Intermission